serverboards/exosql/README.md

 * Use / to navigate through the object keys or array indexes.
 * If no data found, return `NULL`

+#### `regex(str, regex, query \\ nil)`

+Performs a regex search on the string.

+It uses elixir regex, so use it as reference.

+Can use groups and named groups for matching and it will return a list of a map with the result.
+It can optionally use directly JSON pointer queries.
+See `jp` function.

+If matches the result will be "trueish" (or "falsy" if doesn't) so can be used as a boolean.

 #### `round(number, precision=0)`